-When Daylight Saving Time ends this Sunday, most of the United States will gain an extra hour.
-There are a lot of things that can be accomplished in the course of an hour.
-While sleep, Netflix, and errand-running might rank among the top choices, we would like to offer some ways you can use that time to advance your career.
+Daylight Saving Time ended this weekend and most of the United States got an extra hour.
+While sleep, Netflix, and errand-running might rank among the top ways to make of the most of this time, we would like to offer some ways you can use that hour to find a job and advance your career.

 Find a job